Fodor's Expert Review Lake Phelps

-At 16,600 acres, 5 miles across, and about 4 feet deep, Lake Phelps is a part of Pettigrew State Park that has long been considered a treasure by boaters and anglers.
+At 16,600 acres, 5 miles across, and about 4 feet deep, Lake Phelps is North Carolina's second-largest natural lake.
+It's also part of Pettigrew State Park and has long been considered a treasure by boaters and anglers.
 In 1985 researchers began to prize it for other reasons.
-Discovered underneath the sand in the beautifully clear water were ancient Native American artifacts, including 30 dugout canoes, one of which dates back some 4,400 years.
-Two are displayed in the Pettigrew Park information center.
-The park also includes a boat ramp, canoe launch, fishing pier, and camping sites. it's 56 miles west of Nags Head via I–64.
+Discovered underneath the sand in the beautifully clear water were ancient Native American artifacts, including 30 dugout canoes, one of which dates back some 4,400 years; Native Americans are believed to have settled here some 8,000 years ago.
+Two canoes are displayed in the Pettigrew Park information center.
+The park also includes a boat ramp, canoe launch, fishing pier, and camping sites.